 |Purchase APR||15.99% to 22.99% variable|

 |Recommended minimum credit score||670|

 Kevin Joey Chen is a credit cards, banking and investments writer whose work and analysis have appeared on CNN, U.S. News & World Report, Business.com, Lifehacker and CreditCards.com.
 He's passionate about helping you get your finances in order by expertly navigating cutting-edge financial tools — including credit cards, apps and budgeting software.

 The Southwest Rapid Rewards® Plus Credit Card is an entry-level Southwest credit card.
-It comes with a $69 annual fee, a strong signup bonus, and 3,000 bonus points on your cardmember anniversary each year.
+It comes with a $69 annual fee and 3,000 bonus points on your cardmember anniversary each year.
 This is worth around $40, which drops your annual fee to around $30.

 You also get to earn 2x points on your Southwest purchases, which is in line with all Southwest credit cards, even the more expensive ones.
 But unlike the other Southwest cards, you’ll pay a 3% foreign transaction fee if you use the card abroad.

 If you’re an occasional Southwest flyer who travels mostly within the US, this could be a card worth considering.